They Who Feed on Shadows - Episode 6

 “What moment?”

 “His Tyson sponsorship.
-He has to do the weather in a chicken suit from the parking lot of a Price Chopper tonight at 6:00.”
+He has to do the weather in a chicken suit from the parking lot of a Safeway tonight at 6:00.”

 “It’s only 2:00 in the afternoon.”

 “There were obstacles.
-His wife thinks it’s demeaning.”
+His wife perceives it as demeaning.”

 “I mean, it is kinda.”